 This is possibly the most serious problem with the internet: by abstracting human relationships out from their natural, incarnational forms, it flattens and removes all those features so essential to these relationships as God instituted them.
 It turns into an e-gnosticism.

 This is endemic in the Christian manosphere.
-I am only starting to realize the breadth of the problem, and figure out how to recover from it myself.
+We are only starting to realize the breadth of the problem, let alone figure out how to recover from it ourselves.
 We are a haughty generation who hate any authority that doesn’t rubberstamp us as captains of our souls.

 We profess to long for a return to the God-given authority structure of creation, forgetting that if the internet were conformed to that authority structure, virtually none of us would be permitted to teach or exercise authority in the way we want, but would work quietly, submitted to our elders.

-Am I against the gift of teaching being used and recognized?
-No.
+Are we against the gift of teaching being used and recognized?
+God forbid.

-Am I against building up the next generation of fathers?
-No.
+Are we against building up the next generation of fathers?
+God forbid.

-Am I against the free and open exchange of ideas?
-No.
+Are we against the free and open exchange of ideas?
+God forbid.

-I am against the presumption that being right in your own eyes, and being determined to articulate it, is a justification for doing so—even if we are right!
-I am against replacing gravitas with ego; confusing character and knowledge; presuming to be grown up without growing up.
+We are against the presumption that being right in our own eyes, and being determined to articulate it, is a justification for doing so—even if we are right!
+We are against replacing gravitas with ego; confusing character and knowledge; presuming to be grown up without growing up.